SoftwareEngineeringToolDemos/FSE-2012-FaultTracer/ReadMe.txt

 to collect method coverage for the JUnit3 test suite: edit.ut.ece.bank.tests.TestDriver

-Note that by replacing "collectMethodCoverage" with "collectStatementCoverage", you can get statement coverage.
+Note that by replacing "collectMethodCoverage" with "collectStatementCoverage" or "collectBranchCoverage", you can get statement or branch coverage.
 All the coverage results are stored in the "faulttracer-files" dir created under your project.

 >>>>>>>>>>>>>>>>>Load Coverage>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>